 Place the chicken on top of the mushrooms and sprinkle it with seasoning salt.
 Next, add the bacon pieces and then drizzle the honey mustard sauce over everything.
 Be sure to save a little of the honey mustard sauce to serve on the side.
 (The reserved sauce should never touch raw chicken!)

-Finally, sprinkle cheese (or a vegan substitute) over the top.
+Finally, sprinkle cheese (or a allergy-friendly substitute) over the top.

 Bake uncovered in a 350 degree oven for about 30 minutes.